bitst0rm-pub/Formatter/README.md

             // Formatter provides 2 methods to adding plugins:
             // - Generic: this one, you design the bridge yourself.
 Suitable for simple tasks.
             // - Modules: hacking on commands where generic cannot, needs writing python modules.
-            // Note: Generic method requires an Sublime Text restart after adding an new generic
+            // Note: Generic method requires an Sublime Text restart after adding or changing
-            // plugin or making changes to the keys: "name" and "type"!
+            // the keys: "name" and "type".
+Avoid using the same existing uid in JSON, too.

             // Plugin name.
 REQUIRED!
             // This will appear on the sublime menu and on other commands.